The Monterey Bay Aquarium

 -Bryant (Animal Specialist)

-Implement more tagging options for items (ex: endangered artifacts, stay dry, fragile, security)
+There is a need for additional tagging methods (ex: endangered artifacts, stay dry, fragile, security)

 Incorporate a feature for borrowers to request extensions for borrowed items directly through the system.